CZ-NIC/knot/doc/reference.rst

 address
 -------

-A single IP address or network subnet with the given prefix the query must match.
+An ordered list of IP addresses or network subnets.
+The query must match one of them.
+Empty value means that address match is not required.

 Default: empty